edsonjaguiar/web-coffee-main/README.md

 ## The challenge

+The solution to this challenge can be found in the branch: [Challange Solution](https://github.com/edsonjaguiar/web-coffee-main/tree/challange-solution)

 Your challenge is to build out this Web Coffee Search Cards using the [Coffee API](https://coffee-api-fn2g.onrender.com/coffees) and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.